tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.42.2 =
+* Fixed an issue where book cover not displaying in the "Currently Reading" admin widget
+* Fixed an issue with YouTube URLs were not processed inside the review content
+* Made some adjustments to better work with Cyrillic languages

 = 1.42.1 =
 * Fixed a warning message related to registering `author` as a REST base